Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Introduction

 Obtaining a clean implied volatility surface from the options market is a fundamental aspect of modeling financial derivatives.
 Volatility surfaces reflect the current price level of vanilla option contracts and are often used as inputs to advanced derivative models.
 The models are then utilized to price exotic derivatives, set margin requirements for derivative trades, or are used by market makers to offer the most competitive price in the options market.
 The essence of constructing an implied volatility surface is to encode the discrete and noisy option price quotes from the market into a clean, continuous surface, which provides a value of the Black-Scholes implied volatility for any desired combination of time to expiry and strike on a domain of interest.
 The main challenge is to obtain an implied volatility surface that is arbitrage-free, meaning that it does not lead to any static arbitrage opportunities for the implied option prices.

 The existing literature on this problem is elaborate, and more innovative techniques are continuously being developed.
-This paper aims to provide a generic method to enable \emph{implied volatility surface parametrizations} to become more effective.
-Inspired by the RAnD method~\cite{github}, we will demonstrate a technique to improve the flexibility of the parametrizations by randomization one of the parameters to obtain a new parametrization with only limited additional parameters.
-The additional flexibility helps the parametrization to accurately model the market volatility when the classical parametrizations fail, such as before earnings announcements or generally for short-maturity options.
+This paper aims to provide a generic method to enable \emph{implied volatility surface parametrizations} to become more effective by means of \emph{parameter randomization}.
+It has been shown in the past \cite{jacquier2019randomized, jacquier2018black, github}, that randomization of model parameters in stochastic models can increase their flexibility and, therefore, enable a better fit to the market.
+We apply a randomization technique to improve the flexibility of implied volatility parametrizations and obtain a new parametrization with only limited additional parameters.
+The extra flexibility helps the parametrization to accurately model the market volatility when the classical parametrizations fail, such as before earnings announcements or generally for short-maturity options.